 Updates on guidance for health and care workers from Public Health are available here https://www.gov.uk/government/organisations/public-health-england

 The lack/insufficiency of PPE for social workers at time of writing is being raised with government by BASW.

 Identify the equipment you will need during the visit so that you can easily find this.

-- Subject to the guidance on PPE above, identify any protective equipment that is recommended by public health, for example use of soap, hand gel, gloves, gown, face mask and make sure that you have access to this.
+- Subject to the guidance on PPE above, identify any protective equipment that is recommended by public health, for example use of soap, hand gel, gloves, apron, face mask and make sure that you have access to this.